May 14, 2019

 Published May 14, 2019.
 Updated May 29, 2019

 As a mother of three and a toxic exposures specialist, I have grappled with my sun exposure strategies.
 Knowing that there is no such thing as nontoxic sunscreen and that our bodies need sun exposure for vitamin D, I have wondered what is best for my children as I slather them with heavy sunscreen that is not natural.

-With sunburns, skin care, and vitamin D deficiency (and related health issues) all on the rise, I summarized how I balance all this into the six strategies below.
+With sunburns, skin care, and vitamin D deficiency (and related health issues) all on the rise, I summarized how I balance all this into the seven strategies below.

 As I "meditate" on our May skin detox theme, I may update this post with enlightened thoughts throughout the month, since I haven't thought about sunscreen and sun protection since summer 2018!

 Healthy sun exposure is critical for our bodies' vitamin D levels, which is more commonly known for its essential role in our bone health.
 But vitamin D may be connected to even more aspects of our health.

 Vitamin D deficiency is being studied for its possible association with a long list of health issues, such as blood pressure, heart disease, diabetes, cancer, mood disorders, respiratory issues, and dementia (Harvard Medical School 2017).
 Vitamin D may be essential for our immune systems as well.(10)